auth0/laravel-auth0/README2.md

     AUTH0_AUDIENCE=...
     ```

-    Additional variables are available for configuration.
+    Additional variables are available.
 More on those in the [configuration guide](./docs/Configuration.md).

 </details>